Species Name: Phalaenopsis mariae

 Should you get a Phalaenopsis mariae for your collection?

-Yes, If you like lots of fragrant flowers (but make sure you get the species mariae, and not a hybrid w/ phal bastianii – phal bastianii and the hybrid, Phal Lovely Marie are both NOT FRAGRANT).
-You may prefer a hybrid which will be faster growing, but should still produce the high flower count.
+Yes, get this plant if you like lots of fragrant flowers (but make sure you get the species mariae, and not a hybrid w/ phal bastianii – phal bastianii and the hybrid, Phal Lovely Marie are both NOT FRAGRANT).
+If you’re not fussy about fragrance, you may prefer the hybrid, Lovely Marie, which will be faster growing, have better form and will likely produce an exceptionally high flower count as the plant matures.

-No, If you are looking for flat and round “award-worthy” flowers.
-Phal mariae has flowers that are cupped and point down – this is a deal breaker for some people.
-But if you asked me to compare this to a chunky & round bellina, I’d say you’ll get more satisfaction from this plant simply because of amount of flowers it produces in a single flush.
-I’ve seen specimens of this plant and they’re stunning!
+No, don’t get this plant if you are looking for flat and round “award-worthy” flowers.
+Phal mariae flowers are cupped and point down – this may be a deal breaker for people who want that classic flower presentation.
+My opinion is that you’ll get more satisfaction from this this species (compared to a chunky & round bellina) simply because of amount of flowers it produces in a single flush.
+I’ve seen specimens of this plant which are loaded with 50 or more flowers at once and it makes for a stunning presentation!

 Phalaenopsis mariae Photos